microsoft/react-native-windows-samples/docs/native-modules-setup.md

 1. Select `Properties`.
 1. Under `Build`, Change `Copy Local` to `False`.

 Now, you're technically ready to go, but in order to improve the developer experience, it's also **highly recommended** to also add a reference to the appropriate helper shared project.
-These projects contain the attributes (C#) and macros (C++) as described in the [Native Modules](native-modules.md) and [View Managers](view-managers.md).
+These projects contain the attributes (C#) and macros (C++) as described in the [Native Modules](native-modules.md) and [View Managers](view-managers.md) documents.

 If you're writing in C#, you'll want to add `Microsoft.ReactNative.SharedManaged`: